jcg5g9/CPB_Phenotype/README.md

 The data directory will store all processed data and metadata needed for analysis.
 The figures folder will contain any raw figures generated in ggplot for each analysis.
 Ideally, the Rmd script should have paths set up so that the code reads all data and scripts and generates figures seamlessly.

 ## Using the code
-To reproduce all analyses in Gunn et al. 2024, download this data repository and place in a desired home directory.
+To reproduce all analyses in Gunn et al. [DATE], download this data repository and place in a desired home directory.
 This may be done on your local machine, but we recommend downloading to a high-performance computing cluster so that all code will run seamlessly in one environment, as long as Rstudio is installed and the GUI can be called on the cluster.

 Once all directories are downloaded, create a new sub-directory within the home directory (same level as the five analysis directories, .Rproj, README.md, etc.) called "raw_data".
 This is where you will store the raw genetic data and associated sample metadata (see <i><b>Data</i></b> section below).